Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 Thus, the Gauss's law, div{\textbf E}=4\pi q, is utilized to obtain the transverse current on the total one (longitudinal and transverse currents of the electric field, J_transvese= J -(J*EL)*EL/|ELl^2.
-Thus, the Gauss's law must be solved in the discrete coordinate space (Refs.
+Thus, the Gauss's law must be solved in five-step interval for the discrete coordinate space (Refs.
 1, 2 and 3).

 On the other hand, the relativistic formulae of velocity and momeutum